WHY DONKEY/HORSE THERAPY?

 How interaction between donkeys and humans can enrich the lives of both.

-Our donkey-assisted learning sessions are designed to help develop life skills, specifically self-esteem, empathy and managing emotions in vulnerable women and children, helping them develop the emotional and social wellbeing skills to deal with challenging and stressful situations in the real world.
-Sessions with the donkeys also help develop adaptive and positive behavior and promote positive attitudinal changes towards donkeys.
+Our mini horse/donkey-assisted learning sessions are designed to help develop life skills, specifically self-esteem, empathy, and managing emotions in vulnerable women and children, helping them develop the emotional and social wellbeing skills to deal with challenging and stressful situations in the real world.
+Sessions with the donkeys also help develop adaptive and positive behavior and promote positive attitudinal changes towards the donkeys.